 NOTE: Students will be responsible for finding an internship position (either paid or unpaid) prior to the end of the fourth week of the semester.
-For assistance in finding an internship opportunity, contact the Career Advising office one month prior to the beginning of the semester.
+For assistance in finding an internship opportunity, contact the Employment Center one month prior to the beginning of the semester.